mars-robots/.github/profile/README.md

 ## Goal: Accelerate Mars Colonisation.

 Starship payload capacity to mars is 100+ tonnes.
-Assume, >10 starships landing on Mars in 2030.
+Assume >10 starships landing on Mars in 2030.
 Who is building stuff for Mars?

 - SpaceX prolly cannot since all resources are diverted to scale Starship
 - That leaves NASA and defense contractors.
 Unfortunately, they are slow and expensive.
 Ingenuity cost $80 mil.